SebKuzminsky/crispy-home-power/README.md

 - Model: ICL 1500-058v
 - Part number: 943-0016

+## CAN

-The one i got from runs CAN at 500 kbps and uses different CAN packets than what's in the docs.
+The one i have runs CAN at 500 kbps and uses different CAN packets than what's in the docs.

+CAN-H is blue
+CAN-L is yellow

-This makes the charger charge at 50 V, 2 A:
+This makes it charge at 50 V, 2 A:
 ```
 $ sudo ip link set can0 down
 $ sudo ip link set can0 up type can bitrate 500000